-Figure 14: Active return of Gender Exclusion Strategies (orange bars) benchmarked to the MSCI ACWI Index and large security contributions to active return (blue bars).
-The strategies exclude companies whose boards have less than 30% women.
+Figure 15 Average active sector weights of the Gender Exclusion strategies as well as sector active returns.
 December 31, 2019-December 31, 2020.
 Source: Aperio Group, MSCI ESG Manager and MSCI Barra Portfolio Manager.

 Figure 15 provides a sector-based view of our Gender Exclusion strategies.
 The outperformance of the Information Technology sector in combination with its underweight in the Simple Exclusion strategy explains, to a great extent, the strategy's underperformance.
 Relative to the Simple Exclusion, active weights were muted in the Optimized Exclusion, as was the underperformance.